tradovate/example-api-js/README.md

 # example-api-js

-This is a collection of example projects to get you started using the Tradovate API.
+This is a collection of example projects to get you started with the Tradovate API using JavaScript.

 ## Usage